eugenio412/PogomBOT/README.md

 6. run `python3.4 pogobot.py`
 7. Go to telegram and write /start to !!YOUR!! bot (not the same of the picture please)
 8. to be notified of a certain pokemon write to it `/set 1` changing the pokemon number as you want
+9. to be notified by pokemon RARITY write `/set 5` changing the number from 5 (ultrarare) to 1 common

 NOTE: if you stop the bot it will foget all the pokemon to scan, you should set it again